Paulsky/tax-switch/README.txt

 * `label-text-color-checked`: Sets the "including VAT" text color.

 Example with custom attributes:

 `[wdevs_tax_switch_label class-name="tax-indicator" label-text-incl="Prices include tax" label-text-excl="Prices exclude tax" label-text-color="#FF0000" label-text-color-checked="#4CAF50"]`

-== PHP implementation ==
+= PHP implementation =

 You can use these shortcodes with PHP with the do_shortcode() function:

 `<?php echo do_shortcode('[wdevs_tax_switch]'); ?>`
 `<?php echo do_shortcode('[wdevs_tax_switch_label]'); ?>`

 = JavaScript events =

 The switch fires a JavaScript event when the tax display is toggled.
-You can listen for this event to execute custom code when a user switches between inclusive and exclusive tax display.
+You can listen for this event to execute custom code when a user switches between inclusive and exclusive VAT display.
 This is useful for when you need to perform additional actions based on the tax display state.

 `
 document.addEventListener('wdevs-tax-switch-changed', function(event) {